clarkfitzg/clarkfitzg.github.io/_posts/2018-02-23-selecting-rows-using-different-R-packages.md

 ## Thoughts

 The basic queries using NSE to refer to column names in a data frame are the easiest to analyze, because all the logic lives in just one call.
 Assuming we know these are column names.
 If we compute the logical subset condition ahead of time then we need to look around other parts of the code to see how a variable was defined.

+In general data.table's approach is to use special symbols, while dplyr uses special functions.
+I'm not sure if one has an advantage for code analysis.

 On a broader note, if we restrict ourselves to the class of operations on tables that all three of these approaches to well and easily then it may be